Damian Wojtaszek: Career

-Clubs
+Club

 In 2012, Wojtaszek joined Jastrzębski Węgiel.
 In the 2012–13 PlusLiga season, he won a bronze medal of the Polish Championship.
 In 2014, the club advanced to the Final Four of the Champions League held in Ankara, and after defeating Zenit Kazan won a bronze medal.
 Jastrzębski Węgiel, including Wojtaszek, ended the season with a second bronze medal of the Polish Championship.
 After two seasons in Asseco Resovia, he left the club in 2017.
-On 27 April 2017, Wojtaszek signed a two–year contract with ONICO Warszawa.
+On 27 April 2017, Wojtaszek signed a contract with Onico Warsaw.

 National team

 On 14 August 2015, he achieved his first medal as a national team player – bronze of the European League.
 His national team won 3rd place match with Estonia (3–0).
 He also received individual award for the Best Libero of the tournament.

 On 30 September 2018, Poland achieved its third title of the World Champion.
 Poland beat Brazil in the final and defended the title from 2014.